A device-independent protocol for XOR oblivious transfer: On the security of Protocol and Protocol

-For the purposes of numerically solving the primal, one can enforce that the registers $\calA\calY_0\calY_1\calG_B$ are classical (i.e.~diagonal in the computational basis), since the objective function and constraints are unaffected by setting off-diagonal terms in those registers to zero.
+For the purposes of numerically solving the primal, one can enforce that the registers $\calA\calY_0\calY_1\calG_B$ are classical (by applying pinching channels in the computational basis), since the objective function and constraints are unaffected by applying such a channel to $\rho_1,\rho_2$.
 This allows dramatically faster solving of the SDP, since it eliminates many variables.
 In addition, the optimization variables can be assumed to have real-valued entries, since the constraints and objective function are described by real-valued coefficients.

 Solving the SDP numerically yields a value of $0.94096$.